Home » Engineering » What is Venturi Meter: Principles, Construction, Parts, and Applications

 Related: Hammer Mill

-Usage/ Applications of venturi meter
+Usage/ Applications of Venturi meter

 • It is commonly used for liquid (water) and also for gases.